Ready to find the perfect college degree?

 Certifications, Licenses, and Registrations for Sales Representative Jobs

-The Manufacturers’ Representatives Educational Research Foundation confers both the Certified Professional Manufacturers’ Representative (CPMR) and Certified Sales Professional (CSP) certifications to those who successfully complete the initial training programs.
-These certifications are valuable insignias that prove a level of technical knowledge and sales ability, and they can be helpful when procuring clients.
+These certifications are valuable insignias that prove a level of technical knowledge and sales ability.
+They they can be helpful when procuring clients.
 In addition to completing the initial training program, the CPMR requires 10 hours of annual continuing education to maintain licensure.

 Advancement opportunities abound in the sales profession.
-If you are a consistently high achiever you most likely will be rewarded with larger, more lucrative accounts and territories, which leads to increased commissions and bigger paydays.
-Moreover, if you show leadership qualities, you may have the opportunity to assume a leadership position as a sales manager, district sales supervisor, or vice president of sales.
+If you are a consistently high achiever you most likely will be rewarded with larger, more lucrative accounts and territories.
+This leads to increased commissions and bigger paydays.
+Moreover, if you show leadership qualities, you may have the opportunity to assume a leadership position as a:

 Important Qualities for Sales Representatives